-Using too much of corticotropin or using it for a long time may increase your risk of having adrenal gland problems (e.g., Cushing's syndrome).
+Using too much of corticotropin or using it for a long time may increase your risk of having adrenal gland problems (eg, Cushing's syndrome).
 The risk is greater for children and patients who use large amounts for a long time.
-Talk to your doctor right away if you or your child have more than one of these symptoms while you are using corticotropin: blurred vision; dizziness or fainting; a fast, irregular, or pounding heartbeat; fractures; increased thirst or urination; irritability; round or "moon" face, neck, or trunk; stomach pain; thin skin or easy bruising; weight gain or loss; or unusual tiredness or weakness.
+Talk to your doctor right away if you or your child have blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, fractures, increased thirst or urination, irritability, round or "moon" face, neck, or trunk, stomach pain, thin skin or easy bruising, weight gain or loss, or unusual tiredness or weakness.

-Check with your doctor right away if you start having severe abdominal or stomach burning, cramps, or pains; bloody or black, tarry stools; constipation or diarrhea; heartburn; indigestion; nausea; or vomiting of material that looks like coffee grounds.
+Check with your doctor right away if you start having severe stomach burning, cramps, or pains, bloody or black, tarry stools, constipation or diarrhea, heartburn, indigestion, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious stomach or bowel problem.

-corticotropin may cause changes in mood and behavior.
-Check with your doctor if you or your child have trouble sleeping, feeling depressed or irritable, mood swings, or other changes in behavior.
+Corticotropin may cause changes in mood and behavior.
+Check with your doctor if you or your child has trouble sleeping, feeling depressed or irritable, mood swings, or other changes in behavior.

-Check with your doctor right away if you or your child have any changes to your eyes, such as redness, itching, swelling, or vision changes while you are using corticotropin.
-Your doctor may want you to have your eyes checked by an eye doctor.
+Check with your doctor right away if you or your child has any changes to your eyes, including redness, itching, swelling, or vision changes while you are using corticotropin.
+Your doctor may want your eyes to be checked by an eye doctor (ophthalmologist).

 Do not stop using corticotropin suddenly without checking first with your doctor.
 Your doctor may want you or your child to gradually reduce the amount you are using before stopping it completely.